EEEVO/Alarm/README.md

 # install dependencies
 npm install

-#install sass
-npm install --save-dev sass-loader

-npm install --save-dev node-sass

-# install axios
-npm install axios -s

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080Ï
 npm run dev

 # build for production with minification